awsdocs/aws-systems-manager-user-guide/doc_source/getting-started-walkthroughs.md

 + [Step 4: Add a package to Distributor](distributor-working-with-packages-create.md#distributor-working-with-packages-add)

 **Patch Manager**
-The [AWS Systems Manager Patch Manager](systems-manager-patch.md) capability helps you select and deploy operating system and software patches automatically across large groups of Amazon EC2 instances or on\-premises servers and VMs\.
+The [AWS Systems Manager Patch Manager](systems-manager-patch.md) capability helps you select and deploy operating system and software patches automatically across large groups of EC2 instances or on\-premises servers and VMs\.
 + [Create a custom patch baseline](sysman-patch-baseline-console.md)
 + [Create a patch group](sysman-patch-group-tagging.md)
 + [Tutorial: Patch a server environment \(command line\)](sysman-patch-cliwalk.md)